awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  [kms:BypassPolicyLockoutSafetyCheck](#conditions-kms-bypass-policy-lockout-safety-check)  |  Boolean  |  `CreateKey`  |  IAM policies only  |

 You can use this condition key to control access to the [CreateKey](http://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation based on the `BypassPolicyLockoutSafetyCheck` parameter in the request\.
-For example, you can prevent users from bypassing the policy lockout safety check by denying them permission to create CMKs when the request's `BypassPolicyLockoutSafetyCheck` parameter is true, as in the following example policy statement\.
-The following example shows a policy statement in an IAM policy\.
+For example, you can prevent users from bypassing the policy lockout safety check by denying them permission to create CMKs when the request's `BypassPolicyLockoutSafetyCheck` parameter is true\.
+This is shown in the following example policy statement from an IAM policy\.

 ```
 {